Acetone Polishing (Smoothing) of ABS and ASA – a step-by-step guide

-Can I acetone vapor bath my 3D prints?
+Can I acetone vapour bath my 3D prints?

 Other filament types are either unaffected by acetone or are damaged by it.
 If you're looking for other 3D printing post processing techniques, check out our PLA polishing article for details on smoothing out 3D prints that can't be acetone smoothed.

-The following photograph show the same system after the ABS Vapor smoothing process.
+The following photograph show the same system after the ABS Vapour smoothing process.

 Not only do the finished parts look better, they now have a higher resistance to water ingress, and they can often be stronger than their non-polished earlier selves once fully-hardened.
 This is definitely our preferred method when we're asked how to finish 3D prints - there's just no better way to easily smoothing ABS prints.